aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 12294 children were excluded from the analyses.
 To put this in perspective, there were a total 6517 autism diagnoses.
 [![missing image. please report to the author](/decoding-human-body/images/autism/excl.jpeg)](https://www.acpjournals.org/na101/home/literatum/publisher/acp/journals/content/aim/2019/aim.2019.170.issue-8/m18-2101/20210930/images/large/m182101ff1_figure_1_study_flow_diagram.jpeg)

-Where these exclusions not biased towards vaccinated or unvaccinated?
+Were these exclusions not biased towards vaccinated or unvaccinated?
 Nobody knows.
 Was the exclusion criteria cherry-picked to obtain the conclusion?
 Were the variables chosen to adjust cherry-picked to obtain the conclusion?
 There are impossible to know for sure in a retrospective design.